Geofence Advertising Platforms: Costs, Capabilities, and CPVD as the Alternative

 How does The Trade Desk work?

-Simpli.fi vs GroundTruth — what's the difference?
+Simpli.fi vs GroundTruth: what's the difference?

-Simpli.fi pioneered <em>addressable</em> geofencing — turning up to a million street addresses into property-shaped polygons (sourced from plat-line and public land-survey data) and serving mobile, video, and CTV inside those shapes.
-Direct-platform access typically requires a $10K–$20K/month minimum, with CPMs starting around $5 for static and $15–$25 for video.
-GroundTruth is a location-based ad platform built around <em>cost-per-visit</em> attribution — advertisers can pay only when a measurable in-store visit is attributed.
+Simpli.fi pioneered <em>addressable</em> geofencing by turning up to a million street addresses into property-shaped polygons (sourced from plat-line and public land-survey data) and serving mobile, video, and CTV inside those shapes.
+Direct-platform access typically requires a $10K-$20K/month minimum, with CPMs starting around $5 for static and $15-$25 for video.
+GroundTruth is a location-based ad platform built around <em>cost-per-visit</em> attribution: advertisers can pay only when a measurable in-store visit is attributed.
 GroundTruth's self-serve Ads Manager has no minimum spend and no IO contract, and the platform recently expanded into programmatic DOOH via Place Exchange with foot-traffic attribution.
-Different shapes of campaign: Simpli.fi is for known-address polygon targeting; GroundTruth is for outcome-priced foot-traffic plays.
+They serve different shapes of campaign: Simpli.fi is for known-address polygon targeting; GroundTruth is for outcome-priced foot-traffic plays.

 How much does geofencing through these platforms cost?

-Direct programmatic display geofencing typically clears $5–$15 CPM, with video and CTV at $15–$25 CPM.
-Minimums vary widely: GroundTruth and StackAdapt have no published minimum on standard self-serve campaigns; Simpli.fi direct-platform access is agency-reported at $10K–$20K/month (with reseller access available at lower floors — Qujam advertises $9 CPM banner buys via Simpli.fi); The Trade Desk direct-seat minimums run $100K–$1M per quarter.
-On top of media, expect a 15–20% platform fee on negotiated DSPs, third-party data fees (~6% on the open web per ANA), and a 20–40% agency markup if the buy goes through a local-services reseller.
+Direct programmatic display geofencing typically clears $5-$15 CPM, with video and CTV at $15-$25 CPM.
+Minimums vary widely: GroundTruth and StackAdapt have no published minimum on standard self-serve campaigns; Simpli.fi direct-platform access is agency-reported at $10K-$20K/month (with reseller access available at lower floors (Qujam advertises $9 CPM banner buys via Simpli.fi); The Trade Desk direct-seat minimums run $100K-$1M per quarter.
+On top of media, expect a 15-20% platform fee on negotiated DSPs, third-party data fees (~6% on the open web per ANA), and a 20-40% agency markup if the buy goes through a local-services reseller.

 Are these platforms accurate?

-Accuracy on geofence advertising platforms is materially worse than the marketing claim — and the same accuracy chain affects every platform that reuses bid-stream location signal.
-Peer-reviewed research measures 7–13 meters of horizontal smartphone GPS error in dense urban environments and 10–20 meters with multipath obstruction.
-Mobile-ad-ID match rates typically run 60–80%, so 20–40% of devices never resolve to a retargetable identity.
+Accuracy on geofence advertising platforms is materially worse than the marketing claim.
+The same accuracy chain affects every platform that reuses bid-stream location signal.
+Peer-reviewed research measures 7-13 meters of horizontal smartphone GPS error in dense urban environments and 10-20 meters with multipath obstruction.
+Mobile-ad-ID match rates typically run 60-80%, so 20-40% of devices never resolve to a retargetable identity.
 Many DOOH networks deliberately don't publish exact screen coordinates, so geofence radii get inflated to compensate, which dilutes who actually got the ad.
 We covered the full chain at <a href="/learn/geofence-billboard-retargeting-accuracy">how accurate is geofencing tied to a billboard for mobile retargeting</a>.

 What is CPVD?

-Cost Per Verified Delivery (CPVD) is the pricing model WilDi Maps uses: $0.20 per GPS-verified delivery to a real driver phone moving through a corridor you've leased.
-The unit isn't a thousand estimated impressions — it's one confirmed driver in your chosen geography during your flight, with location reported from the device itself through infrastructure WilDi controls rather than inferred from a third-party bid stream.
+Cost Per Verified Delivery (CPVD) is the pricing model WilDi Maps uses: from $0.25 per GPS-verified delivery to a real driver phone moving through a corridor you own.
+The unit is one confirmed driver in your chosen geography during your flight, with location reported from the device itself through infrastructure WilDi controls rather than inferred from a third-party bid stream.
 There's no DSP, no SSP, no auction rake, no mobile-ad-ID match-rate fallout, and no platform fee.
 See <a href="/learn/cost-per-verified-delivery">what is Cost Per Verified Delivery</a> for the full architecture.

 About this analysis